lorae/american-housing-shortfalls/README.md

 # Project setup

 To run this project, the user should have a working familiarity with R and git.
-For terminal commands, follow the `bash/zsh` instructions if you're using a Mac OS and the `powershell` instruction if you're using Windows.

 ### 1. Clone the repo to your local computer

 Open a terminal on your computer.
 Navigate to the directory you would like to be the parent directory of the repo, then clone the repo.